 Archie is Creative Director at Wingspan which he founded in 2008 and Executive Producer of most of its productions.
 Previously he co-ran Takeaway Media, having spent 12 years moving from Production Trainee to Series Producer at the BBC.
-In 2017 he was re-elected to serve a second term on the Council of PACT, the UK's trade association for independent film and television.
+In 2019 he was re-elected to serve a third term on the Council of PACT, the UK's trade association for independent film and television.

 As a director, Archie has won British and international awards and nominations for films as varied as Joanna Lumley in the Land of the Northern Lights (NTA Nominated), Motherland-A Genetic Journey (RTS Winner, Grierson nominated), Alexander Solzhenitsyn – the Homecoming (RTS Winner, BAFTA nominated) and the Ian Hislop episode from the format-defining first series of Who Do You Think You Are?.
 As an exec, his credits include all Ian Hislop’s documentaries for the BBC dating back to Ian Hislop's Scouting for Boys (Grierson shortlisted) and such eclectic Wingspan titles as Our Gay Wedding: The Musical (Grierson, Prix Italia and Rose D'Or winner, BAFTA nominated), Don’t Panic: The Truth About Population (RTS Winner), Catholics (Grierson shortlisted Best Documentary Series) , The Joy of Stats (Grierson Winner), How to be Bohemian with Victoria Coren Mitchell and Tunes for Tyrants.